 It is proposed that both playing fields and employment needs can be met from land south of Little Marcle Road and that other smaller sites could contribute.
-For example, land off the by-pass near the Full Pitcher roundabout and Dymock Road could be advanced for limited development.
+For example, land off the by-pass near the Full Pitcher roundabout and adjacent to the new housing development (Hawk Rise) could be advanced for limited development.
 Ideas considered include light industrial, hotel accommodation, a possible future location for emergency services and a community garden.